uwla/lacl/README.md

 permissions?**

-This   package   provides   some   functionality   that   spatie's   and   other permission-managament packages do not provide, such as per-model permission  and Resource  Policy  automation.
+This   package   provides   some   functionality   that   spatie's   and   other permission-management packages do not provide, such as per-model permission  and Resource  Policy  automation.
 At  the  same  time,   their   packages   provide functionality that this package does not provide, such as searching  permissions based on wildcards or support  for  team  permissions.
 Please,  read  the  full